-Revival is not locked up in the heavens, waiting for enough desperate cries and persistent prayers to pull it down. is sounds spiritual, but is theologically and fundamentally incorrect.
+Revival is not locked up in the heavens, waiting for enough desperate cries and persistent prayers to pull it down.
+This sounds spiritual, but is theologically and fundamentally incorrect.

 Revival is not merely an event, church service, conference or special gathering.

 Revival is not simply a season of heightened spiritual activity.
 Revival is not even a time of visitation—and then back to “business as usual.”

 Revival is meant to redefine business as usual.